 - geotechnical and ecological surveys – to gather information about soil, rock and native habitats

-- hydrology studies – to examine flooding and surface water movements
+- hydrology studies – to examine historical and predicted flooding and surface water movements

-- noise, air quality and vibration surveys – to measure these levels at key project sites and assess the operational levels across the entire alignment
+- noise, air quality and vibration surveys – to measure current and operational levels at key project sites and assess the operational levels across the entire alignment

 - utility identification surveys – to identify infrastructure such as gas and water pipelines

 - land and heritage surveys – to identify property boundaries and investigate any evidence of Aboriginal and non-Aboriginal artefacts and heritage.

-Site investigations, environmental assessments and field studies will continue to occur during this stage as we consult with landowners, councils and other key stakeholders.
+Site investigations, environmental assessments and field studies will continue to occur as we consult with landowners, councils and other key stakeholders.
 Field investigations and surveys will occur on public land, road reserves and the Queensland Rail corridor.
 Investigations on private property will be arranged on a voluntary basis with individual landowners.
 All investigations are weather permitting.

 Crossing the Condamine floodplain